-Congratulations to the 2015 Richardson Dilworth Award Recipients!
+Congratulations to the 2016 Richardson Dilworth Award Winners!

 Winner of The Richardson Dilworth Award for Distinguished Public Service

 Joseph Sullivan has worked for the Philadelphia Police Department for more than 33 years.
 As Chief Inspector for Homeland Security, he is responsible for the Department’s Bomb Disposal and Special Weapons Units, Dignitary Protection Section, S.W.A.T, Civil Affairs Unit, and he serves as the Police Department’s point of contact for the FBI on all matters related to Counter Terrorism.
 Chief Sullivan has led initiatives which have become national examples in crisis management and policing, and he is widely recognized for his oversight of protest demonstrations, ensuring these events are handled with concern for the rights and the safety of demonstrators and the public alike.
 He played a major role in the security surrounding the 2015 Papal visit and the 2016 Democratic National Convention.

 “Joe has displayed his passion for this profession over the years and has shown his commitment to this city with his ongoing service through the department,” said Police Commissioner Richard Ross.